evelyn9191/prague_transportation_app/README.md

 ## Run the script

-1. download the file mentioned above
+1. Install dependencies from `requirements.txt`

-2. install dependencies from `requirements.txt`
+2. Run `download_gtfs_zip.py` to download the latest transport data.

-3. Run `import_gtfs_data.py` to create the database and import the data
+3. Run `import_gtfs_data.py` to create the database and import the transport data.

 4. Run `search_trip_screen.py` to run the app.